“There’s so much to do but so little time”, the story of my life.

 Your performance won’t be anywhere close to perfection.

-Instead of trying to be perfect, focus on practising and maintaining a “good enough form”.
+Instead of trying to be perfect, focus on practicing and maintaining a “good enough form”.

 Skill results from consistent practice.
 At first, is more important to practice faster and more often.